Vyacheslav-Kashirin/naming-cheatsheet/README.md

 ---

-Naming things is simple.
+Naming things is effortless.
 This sheet attempts to make it easier.

 Although these suggestions can be applied to any programming language, I will use JavaScript to illustrate them in practice.